ChrisShin11/webify/README.md

 ```

 ## API Endpoints

-### POST /csv
+### POST /api/documents/upload

-- Description: Accepts a CSV file and an optional "equals" query parameter, and returns the rows in the CSV where the "Value" column matches the "equals" value as JSON.
+- Description: Accepts a document file, processes it using llama-index, and stores relevant employee information in the Neo4j database.
 - Request:
-    - File: CSV file (required)
+    - File: Document file (PDF, DOCX, or TXT) (required)
-    - Query Parameter: "equals" (optional)
-- Response: JSON array of rows matching the "equals" value
+- Response: JSON object with upload status and document ID

-### GET /embedding
+### POST /api/chat

-- Description: Accepts a "text" query parameter and returns a JSON object containing a text embedding.
+- Description: Accepts a chat message and returns a response from the Llama 3-powered chatbot.
 - Request:
-    - Query Parameter: "text" (required)
+    - JSON body with "message" key (required)
-- Response: JSON object with the "embedding" key containing the text embedding
+- Response: JSON object with the chatbot's response

-This will run all the tests defined in the `tests` directory.

 ## API Documentation
 The API documentation is automatically generated using Swagger UI.
-You can access the interactive documentation by navigating to `http://localhost:4070/docs` in your web browser after running the container or the application.
+You can access the interactive documentation by navigating to `http://localhost:8000/docs` in your web browser after running the application.

 The Swagger UI provides a user-friendly interface to explore and test the API endpoints.
 It displays information about each endpoint, including the request and response formats, required parameters, and example requests and responses.

-You can use the Swagger UI to send requests to the API endpoints and test them directly from the documentation page and view the corresponding responses.

 ## Multi-Agent RAG Workflow